Rose water is having a moment—but not in the way you may be used to.

 But put down the spritz bottle and cotton ball, because major beverage brands have gotten a taste of this very drinkable beauty product—and they want in.
-Whether it’s your favorite green juice providers (think Juice Press and Juice Served Here) or companies whose sole focus is producing the rose-infused water, you can now get your hydration on with some holistic benefits.
+Whether it’s your favorite green juice providers or companies whose sole focus is producing the rose-infused water, you can now get your hydration on with some holistic benefits.

 So what exactly makes this super-charged water so powerful?
-“Dating back to the 16th century, rose water has been thought to provide stress relief and support digestive functions, and we wanted to introduce these health benefits and this unique flavor to our customers,” says Juice Press founder and CEO Marcus Antebi, who included rose (alongside the likes of ginger and aloe) as part of his new line of functional waters.
+“Dating back to the 16th century, rose water has been thought to provide stress relief and support digestive functions, and we wanted to introduce these health benefits and this unique flavor to our customers,” says Juice Press founder and CEO Marcus Antebi, who included rose (alongside the likes of ginger and aloe) as part of a limited edition release.